zack-bitcoin/amoveo/docs/design/sortition_chains_theory.md

 ===========

 Sortition chains need to run smart contracts in 2 different kinds of security assumptions.
 1) We need a way to divide up the probability space.
 The outcomes of these contracts needs to be computable to everyone, so they can't depend on off-chain data.
+You need to wait for on-chain confirmations to change any part of these contracts.
 2) We need a way to have smart contracts who's outcome might depend on data only known to the participants of that contract.
 So the outcome is only computable by the participants, up until the point where they post the evidence on-chain to enforce the correct outcome.
 For example, this is needed for single-price-batches.
+These kinds of contracts can be updated instantly, without waiting for any on-chain confirmations.

 multiple random samples